 - helps in supporting the balance of our blood sugar levels because when we’re low or deficient in this mineral, our bodies insulin response slows and our blood sugar becomes harder to stabilize,

-- it’s required in the production of hydrochloric acid in your stomach to digest and break down foods,
+- it’s required for the production of hydrochloric acid in your stomach to digest and break down foods,

 It also directly affects your fertility.

-For women, zinc is important in helping your body utilize the reproductive hormones, oestrogen and progesterone.
+For women, zinc is important in helping your body utilize the reproductive hormones, oestrogen, and progesterone.
 A deficiency can lead to hormone imbalance, abnormal ovarian development, and menstrual irregularity.
-When your body is low on zinc it also inhibits the metabolism of protein, which in turn can lower egg quality.
+When your body is low in zinc it also inhibits the metabolism of protein, which in turn can lower egg quality.